-- ii. the most important features of the remuneration system, including information on the criteria used to assess performance and risk adjustment, deferral policies and award criteria; - iii. aggregate quantitative information on Remuneration, broken down by line of business; - iv. aggregate quantitative information on Remuneration, broken down by top management and members of the Personnel whose actions have a significant impact on the Group's risk profile; - v. the number of people remunerated with €1 million or more per year, for Remuneration between €1 and €5 million divided into payment bands of €500,000, and for Remuneration equal to or greater than €5 million divided into payment bands of €1 million.
+- i. information on the link between Remuneration and performance; - ii. the most important features of the remuneration system, including information on the criteria used to assess performance and risk adjustment, deferral policies and award criteria; - iii. aggregate quantitative information on Remuneration, broken down by line of business; - iv. aggregate quantitative information on Remuneration, broken down by senior management and members of the Personnel whose actions have a significant impact on the Group's risk profile; - v. the number of people remunerated with €1 million or more per year, for Remuneration between €1 and €5 million divided into payment bands of €500,000, and for Remuneration equal to or greater than €5 million divided into payment bands of €1 million.